3 Tips to Improve Workplace Accessibility

 Oct 2, 2025

 Workplace accessibility ensures everyone feels comfortable coming on-site and collaborating.
-At Sociability, we know the importance of in-person collaboration for building company culture, and aligning on strategy.
-Every month our team gathers in the office - travelling from as far as 400km away - to brainstorm, debate ideas and share good food.
-And we make sure this experience is inclusive and accessible.
+At Sociability, we know the importance of in-person collaboration for building company culture and aligning on strategy.
+Every month our team gathers in the office, travelling from as far as 400km away, to brainstorm, debate ideas, and share good food.
+We make sure this experience is inclusive and accessible for everyone.

-But that’s not always the case at every organisation.
-Disabled employees are often excluded from core team experiences because they’re unsure the office is actually accessible to them.
-If you want disabled talent to collaborate in-person, you have to make sure coming on-site is accessible!
+That is not always the case at every organisation.
+Disabled employees are often excluded from core team experiences because they are unsure if the office is actually accessible to them.
+If you want disabled talent to collaborate in person, you must ensure that coming on-site is easy.
+Here is how to improve workplace accessibility to support your team effectively.

 How to improve workplace accessibility